Castagneto Carducci: Culture

-The Museum-Archive, currently home to the Literary Park, preserves material on the life and works of the poet Giosuè Carducci acquired during the Carducci celebrations in 1982 and 1985.
+The Museum-Archive, currently home to the Giosuè Carducci Literary Park, preserves material on the life and works of the poet Giosuè Carducci acquired during the Carducci celebrations in 1982 and 1985.
 The Literary Park is characterised by various interesting itineraries that retrace places and landscapes of the Castagneto area present in Carducci's works and life.

 Along the beach is the former Villa Margherita a Marina or sulla spiaggia, built by Walfredo, Count della Gherardesca, and Count of the Donoratico and Castagneto (1865 – 1932) for his wife, Donna Margherita dei Principi Emanuele Ruspoli.
 Of note is also the former family's adjacent chapel or small church, built 1922-1923 to designs of the architect Luigi Caldini.